VAT - Online Filing of VAT100

 - 1 Apr - 30 Jun Qtr.
 2

 - 1 Jul - 30 Sep Qtr.
 3

 - 1 Oct - 31 Dec Qtr.
 4

 However monthly filing can be used under certain circumstances.
 The online filing system defaults to calendar quarter filing, but the cycle can be changed to monthly in VAT configuration.

-VAT 101 - The Filing Process
+Not now used - Kept for historical reference only - VAT 101 - The Filing Process

 Ensure you are happy that all transactions and customer information has been entered for the relevant quarter period.
 Start the process by going to the VAT EC Sales List (VAT101) under the VAT menu.

 A report showing the system-generated figures is then displayed.
 If necessary you can amend Country and VAT number details (If you do this it will also change the details held for the customer).
 You can also exclude an item, if appropriate, by clicking the exclude box and preventing the data being transmitted to the gateway.

 Note that the default transaction indicator is set to B2B (business to business) that will be the most common.
 However use the dropdown to change to Triangulation if necessary.
 If you are unsure as to the correct indicator to use we strongly advise you consult your advisor.